Placing Art on City Property

 The City also permits a variety of other public art projects such as artistic banners, bike racks, sculptural works, benches, waste containers, murals, mosaics, etc. These may be proposed for City property (a City-owned building or lot), or for the Right of Way.

-Property Owner: Before submitting an application, we strongly recommend you determine whether your desired locations are City property or within the right of way.
+Property Owner: Before submitting an application, applicants need to determine whether desired locations are City property or within the right of way.
 Desired locations could also be on private property, Hennepin County property or on the property of the Minneapolis Park and Recreation Board.
 Projects proposed for the Midtown Greenway may be permitted by the City or County, but all are reviewed first by the Minneapolis Arts Commission.

 Contact us early in your planning process: To find out whether your desired locations require City approval, which policies may affect your proposal, which review bodies need to be involved, and what the review timeline may be, contact the City’s Public Arts Administrator, Mary Altman.